jkriege2/JKQtPlotter/test/simpletest_rgbimageplot_opencv/README.md

 ## Simple RGB image plot, showing a 3-channel OpenCV cv::Mat
 This project (see `./test/simpletest_imageplot_opencv/`) simply creates a JKQtPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
 The image is generated as an OpenCV cv::Mat image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
-To copy the data a special OpenCV Interface function `JKQTPdatastore::copyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.
+To copy the data a special OpenCV Interface function `JKQTPcopyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.

-The function `JKQTPdatastore::copyCvMatToColumn()` is only available, when the preprocessore macro `JKQTPLOTTER_OPENCV_INTERFACE` is defined when compiling the JKQtPlotter library.
+The function `JKQTPcopyCvMatToColumn()` is available from the (non-default) header-only extension from `jkqtplotter/jkqtpopencvinterface.h`.
+This header provides facilities to interface JKQtPlotter with OPenCV.

 The source code of the main application is (see [`jkqtplotter_simpletest_imageplot_opencv.cpp`](https://github.com/jkriege2/JKQtPlotter/blob/master/test/simpletest_imageplot_opencv/jkqtplotter_simpletest_imageplot_opencv.cpp):
 ```c++